melvinsembrano/easy-date/README.md

 ```
 var easyDate = require('easy-date').easyDate;
 // or
-import { easyDate } from 'easy-date'
+import { easyDate, backwardCompatibility } from 'easy-date'

+// this will expose the number extension methods
+// which was a default before version 1.2
+backwardCompatibility();

 ```
 **Basic usage:**